luccamaidana/etch-a-sketch/README.md

 ## This is a project from TOP
 WebPage [luccamaidana.github.io/etch-a-sketch](https://luccamaidana.github.io/etch-a-sketch/)

-- You can chose a grid size
+- You can choose a grid size

 - Erase the draw